 B.A., Elementary Education, California State University, Long Beach, 1964

 Dr. Parson’s current research includes a self-study of the recent pilot implementation of the edTPA from the point of view of the instructors teaching in the elementary/middle school program.
-She has also just completed a cross-cultural study of how global perspectives are included in social studies program in South Korea, Turkey, and the U.S., with case studies of one teacher education program in each country.
-Her research interests include educational reform related to teacher education and social studies education particularly related to issues of social justice and diversity.
+She has also just completed a cross-cultural study of how global perspectives are included in social studies program in South Korea, Turkey, and the U.S. Her research interests include educational reform related to teacher education and social studies education particularly related to issues of social justice and diversity.
 She is also interested in collaborative research methodologies, urban education, and action/teacher research and self-study/narrative inquiry.
 Recently Dr. Parsons published 2 books with teachers: one describes the ways in which learning successes happened daily in a an urban school that was labeled "failing" by its test scores, and a second book, a 15-year longitudinal study of an experimental PDS teacher education program.

-Sari, A., Johnson, D., Parsons, M., Shin, Y., Shen, W., & Swanson, J. (2015) Dialogue in narrative inquiry.
+Amalia, S., Johnson, D., Shin, Y., Shen, W., Swanson, J., & Johnston-Parsons, M. (2015) Dialogue in narrative inquiry.
 International handbook of interpretation in educational reearch methods Springer

 Johnston-Parsons, M. (2010) Focus on Policy: Dreaming of collaboration Language Arts 87 (4), 287-295